oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 You have now gathered the information we need to write data into the Object Storage Service.

-### Step 3b: Create the storage bucket to hold the logs
+### Task 3b: Create the storage bucket to hold the logs

 You can let the S3 integration just create the storage bucket, but the scenario we are looking at here is for the long term retention of the log data for occasional access, in that case you want the cheapest possible storage, and for that you need the archive storage tier for the storage bucket.
 This is not the default tier so it needs to be set when the Oracle Object Storage Service bucket is created.
 The archive tier does mean that there is a delay to retrieve the data (Archive after all is about long term efficient storage of the data) so if you were planning on doing something with the data directly (For example uploading into the Oracle log analytics service) as you'd be transferring them once they were uploaded to the storage service, and probably only retaining them for a short while after that you would use the standard tier.